ephel-lang/nethra/README.md

     end
 ```

-Object-oriented approach can be "simulated" thanks to structures and recursive type.
+The object-oriented approach can be "simulated" thanks to structures and recursive type.

 ```ocaml
 sig int : type